Halen84/LuteBot3/README.md

 Now, once you find the perfect settings for a mid, you can send that adjusted mid to someone and have them load it directly

 All mids with embedded data are still compatible with any other midi players

-### Rust
-Using this with Rust requires you to download and install [LoopMidi](https://www.tobias-erichsen.de/software/loopmidi.html) or equivalent midi loopback device.
-Simply create a port in LoopMidi with any name, and then in Lutebot, select that port as the Output device.
-Then select your instrument and make sure Rust Mode is enabled in Settings

-Rust is interesting because there already exists a good solution for playing mids there - LoopMidi and MidiPlayer.
-Unfortunately, depending on the octaves, some songs don't translate well, and Rust doesn't do any remapping to make the song fit.
-It also tends to send delayed-duplicate notes when the midi has notes on top of eachother.

-So, this now solves those problems, as well as providing the same customization options and Guild Library to Mordhau and Rust users

-All instruments are supported and available to select from a dropdown box